forseti-security/forseti-security/_docs/_latest/develop/dev/setup.md

 ## Installing build dependencies

-Use the following command to install required build dependencies:
+Use the following command to navigate to your cloned repository and install required build dependencies:

   ```bash
   cd forseti-security